Skip navigation

 AST Test

-What is an AST Test?
+What is an AST test?

-AST (aspartate aminotransferase) is an enzyme that is found mostly in the liver, but it's also in muscles and other organs in your body.
-When cells that contain AST are damaged, they release the AST into your blood.
 An AST blood test measures the amount of AST in your blood.
-The test is commonly used to help diagnose liver damage or disease.
+This test is commonly used to help diagnose liver damage or disease.

 Other names: SGOT test, serum glutamic oxaloacetic transaminase test; aspartate transaminase test